ericprud/shapetree-tests-output/README.md

       ✓ should fail to delete /doesnotexist
     PLANT
       should fail with bad Turtle
-        ✓ should PLANT /shape-trees.test/some/deep/path/ShouldNotExist
+        ✓ should !PLANT /shape-trees.test/some/deep/path/ShouldNotExist
         ✓ should !GET /shape-trees.test/some/deep/path/ShouldNotExist/
       should fail with bad JSON
-        ✓ should PLANT /shape-trees.test/some/deep/path/ShouldNotExist
+        ✓ should !PLANT /shape-trees.test/some/deep/path/ShouldNotExist
         ✓ should !GET /shape-trees.test/some/deep/path/ShouldNotExist/
       should fail with bad JSONLD
-        ✓ should PLANT /shape-trees.test/some/deep/path/ShouldNotExist
+        ✓ should !PLANT /shape-trees.test/some/deep/path/ShouldNotExist
         ✓ should !GET /shape-trees.test/some/deep/path/ShouldNotExist/
       PUT tests
         plant /shape-trees.test/some/deep/path/ShapeMaps-PUT-tests/